wp-plugins/no-longer-in-directory/readme.txt

 - it is being investigated after non-specific complaints
 - **there is a security vulnerability**

 If the plugin contains a security vulnerability the website could be vulnerable to being exploited until the plugin is deleted from the installation or a security update is released and applied.

-This plugin adds a page to WordPress to check if any plugins installed in WordPress are on a list of plugins that are no longer in the WordPress.org Plugin Directory so that WordPress administrators are alerted to the issue.
+If you want WordPress to begin alerting when installed plugins have been removed from the directory please make sure to <a href="http://wordpress.org/extend/ideas/topic/alert-when-installed-plugins-have-been-removed-from-the-plugin-directory">vote for implementing that in WordPress</a>.
+In the mean time, this plugin adds a page to WordPress to check if any plugins installed in WordPress are on a list of plugins that are no longer in the WordPress.org Plugin Directory so that WordPress administrators are alerted to the issue.

 For removed plugins that have a Secunia Advisory for a security vulnerability, a link to that advisory is included in the results of the check.